 Bohan Mathers has the experience and legal ability necessary to help you identify, protect, and defend the copyright that exists in your creative work from the moment its created.

-What is a copyright?
 The copyright is, literally, the right to copy something.
-Under current U.S. copyright law this right belongs to the creator of an original work of authorship, and it exists from the moment the work is fixed in tangible form.
-The copyright has been recognized in law for hundreds of years.
-In the United States, the U.S. Constitution specifically recognizes the copyright (along with the patent right) and is the root of U.S. copyright law.
-Most nations in the world also recognize the copyright and protect it in law.
+Under current U.S. copyright law, this right belongs to the creator of an original work of authorship.
+It exists from the moment the work is fixed in tangible form.
+The law recognized copyright for hundreds of years.
+In the United States, the U.S. Constitution specifically recognizes copyright (along with the patent right).
+It is the root of U.S. copyright law.
+Most nations in the world also recognize copyright and protect it in law.

 The broad terms “work of authorship” and “fixed in tangible form” are difficult to define concisely.
 The ranges of their implications are covered elsewhere in these pages.
 In short, the author, artist, creator, or designer who records on paper, canvas, stone, film, optical disc, or computer chip an original, creative work in a form that can be viewed, heard, or otherwise perceived by others, either directly or with the aid of a machine, owns a copyright in that work.

 This right is the exclusive right to make and distribute copies of the work, including the exclusive right to authorize others to make and distribute copies of the work.
 Both in the same form as the work was originally fixed in and any other form in which it may be.
 That last is important.
 Especially in these times.
 Almost anything can be endlessly, easily reproduced, and distributed by means ranging from photocopiers to the Internet.